Safeguarding, Health & Safety and Promoting Welfare

 The health, safety and welfare of all the people who work or learn at Wolsey House Primary School are of paramount importance.
 We aim to provide a safe, secure and pleasant working environment for everyone.
 The Governing Body, together with the Local Education Authority, takes responsibility for protecting the health and safety of all children and members of staff.

-We are committed to safeguarding and promoting the welfare of children and young people.
+We are committed to safeguarding and promoting the welfare of children and young people and the culture of safeguarding is embedded in every aspect of our work.
 We expect all staff and volunteers to share this commitment.
 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
 All Records of Concerns are passed onto members of staff who are trained as "Designated Safeguarding Leads".
+Our DSLs can be found here: Wolsey House safeguarding personnel.

 The school has a statutory responsibility, duty of care and the right to take reasonable action to ensure the welfare and safety of its children.
 If the school has cause to be concerned that a child may be subject to ill treatment, neglect or any other form of abuse, the school will follow the Child Protection Procedures,